Josef-Friedrich/audiorename/README.rst

                                the artist’s “canonical”
                                name

-        $artist_initial:       First character in lowercase of
+        $ar_initial_artist:       First character in lowercase of
                                “ar_combined_artist_sort”

         $artist_sort:          The “sort name” of the track